 Carrying on a tradition of master planned urban forestry; the City Council approved phase I of the Street Tree Master Plan in 1996.
 This plan set the groundwork for the replacement of declining street trees in the City's urban forest.
 Without the input and support of residents of the City, this plan would not have been possible.
 The Street Tree Master Plan looks toward making sure that those who call Beverly Hills their home, as well as those who visit the City, will always have street trees to enjoy.
 To learn more about the Street Tree Master Plan, click here.

 Environmental responsibility plays an important role in the management of the City of Beverly Hills urban forest.
 Pruning debris is recycled into useful landscape mulches as part of the green waste program.
 Some of the declining trees that are removed from the City of Beverly Hills urban forest are recycled as well.
 Benches made from these trees are available to residents of the City through the Logs to Lumber program.

-The City of Beverly Hills has been a Tree City USA award recipient for 17 consecutive years.
+The City of Beverly Hills has been a Tree City USA award recipient each year for nearly three decades.
 An annual Arbor Day program, the Street Tree Master Plan, a well managed tree care program and environmental responsibility are all significant factors in the City's ability to receive this prestigious award each year.

 Other than seeing to the protection and protected trees that are indigenous to the Beverly Hills area, the City does not manage or maintain trees on private property.
 To see the list of protected trees, click here.
 You may wish to contact an International Society of Arboriculture (ISA) certified arborist to assist you with the management of trees on your private property.